Why TBI Diagnoses Are Missed in Emergency RoomsMay 22, 2017

 In terms of ER-related factors, TBI misdiagnoses can arise from the facts that:

 - ERs can have poor triage for TBIs – The triage process in ERs is often informed by how patients respond to nurses’ and doctors’ questions.
-If the right questions aren’t asked – or if the TBI survivor is unable to explain certain information (due to the injury), CT scans and other testing may not be administered.
+If the right questions aren’t asked – or if the TBI survivor is unable to explain certain information (due to the injury), CT scans and other tests may not be administered.
 These types of triage problems can mean that important signs of TBIs can be overlooked, increasing the risk of misdiagnoses.

 - ERs can be very hectic – The fast-paced nature of ERs can mean that medical professionals only have a short amount of time to evaluate patients’ conditions.
-This environment can contribute to oversights, misinterpretations and misdiagnoses of TBIs.
+This environment can contribute to oversights, misinterpretations, and misdiagnoses of TBIs.

 - ERs don’t always or necessarily provide (or prescribe) follow-up care – Given that TBI symptoms can take time to present themselves, follow-up monitoring can be pivotal to recognizing “new” symptoms and properly diagnosing TBIs.
 ERs are not places that typically provide follow-up monitoring.
 They may also fail to prescribe follow-up care if the TBI is wrongly diagnosed as some other condition.